-•Observation – Small aneurysms simply do not often rupture, so if yours is sufficiently small, the doctor may simply recommend long-term observation, as brain surgery can often prove risky even for patients in the best of health.
-Your physician will clearly explain the risk factors associated with choosing to wait and see, and you may require ongoing monitoring over the long term in this case.
+Observation – Since very small aneurysms do not usually rupture, if the bulge in your brain’s artery wall is sufficiently small, your doctor may recommend long-term observation.
+Brain surgery can prove risky even for patients in the best of health.
+Your physician will clearly explain the risk factors associated with choosing to wait and see, and you may require ongoing monitoring over the long term.

-•Surgical Clipping – The third form of common brain aneurysm treatment is referred to as surgical clipping.
-A small clip is actually placed around the site of the aneurysm in an attempt to completely isolate it from blood flow, which significantly reduces the risk of it bursting.
-However, this treatment is not suitable for use 100% of the time; discuss the different treatment options with your surgeon.
+A small clip is attached at the site of the aneurysm to completely isolate it from blood flow, which significantly reduces the risk of it bursting.

 Contact us today for an appointment or consultation.